-The Columbus, Ohio based minimum wage and overtime attorneys with Barkan Meizlish, LLP, advise and represent workers across Ohio, Kentucky, and Pennsylvania.
+The Columbus minimum wage and overtime attorneys with Barkan Meizlish DeRose Cox, LLP advise and represent workers across Ohio, Kentucky, and Pennsylvania.
 We take all types of wage and hour cases involving violations of the Fair Labor Standards Act (FLSA), state and local minimum wage laws, and prevailing wage statutes.

-Our unpaid overtime lawyer can help you whether you are in Columbus, Ohio, or anywhere in the United States.
-Barkan Meizlish, LLP files claims for unpaid wages or overtime under the FLSA nationwide.
-Our unpaid wage and overtime lawyers also bring claims under the minimum wage and overtime statutes of many states, including Ohio, Pennsylvania, and Kentucky.
+We can help you whether you are in Ohio, or anywhere in the United States.
+Barkan Meizlish DeRose Cox, LLP files claims for unpaid wages or overtime under the FLSA nationwide.
+We also bring claims under the minimum wage and overtime statutes of many states, including Ohio, Pennsylvania, and Kentucky.

-As wage and hour attorneys in Columbus, Ohio, much of our work is done under provisions of the FLSA and the Ohio Minimum Wage Fair Standards Act (“the Ohio Wage Act”).
+As wage and hour attorneys, much of our work is done under provisions of the FLSA and the Ohio Minimum Wage Fair Standards Act (“the Ohio Wage Act”).
 For the majority of hourly workers, the federal law mandates time-and-half for each 15-minute increment of work performed in excess of 40 hours during a 7-day week.
 Questions over who, exactly, qualifies to earn overtime get complicated and the answers change with updates to U.S. government policies.
-Anyone with concerns about possible unpaid overtime should consult with a Columbus wage attorney.
+Anyone with concerns about possible unpaid overtime should consult with an attorney.

-Beginning in 2019, the Ohio Wage Aact requires employers to pay most workers at least $8.55/hour for each hour an employee works.
-Tipped employees such as wait staff, bartenders and dog walkers can be paid $4.30/hour, but their average hourly pay must still total at least $8.55.
+Beginning in 2020, the Ohio Wage Act requires employers to pay most workers at least $8.70/hour for each hour an employee works.
+Tipped employees such as wait staff, bartenders and dog walkers can be paid $4.35/hour, but their average hourly pay must still total at least $8.70.
 Every Ohio resident who earns the minimum wage is assumed to be eligible for overtime, even those who take tips.

 Employers engage in many illegal and deceptive practices to deny employees the minimum wage and overtime pay.
-The Columbus, Ohio, unpaid wages lawyers with Barkan Meizlish, LLP, are available to assist workers who fall victim to any of the following problems.
+Barkan Meizlish DeRose Cox, LLP, are available to assist workers who fall victim to any of the following problems.